Pedal Bushing Repair Kit Procedure

 Figure 2.
 Pedal Bushing Repair Kit

 When thread standards are described, it is from the outside diameter of the thread, which is the external thread.
 Bicycle pedals are commonly a 9/16" x 20 threads per inch.
 The inside diameter of the internal thread (the “nut”) must be smaller.
 Measured in millimeters, the OD of the pedal is typically 14.2mm.
-For cranks the internal thread is 13mm.
+For cranks the internal thread is nominally 13mm.
 This allows overlap of the thread.
 Failed internal threads will looks flattened and have a larger inside diameter (figure 3).

 Figure 3.
 A stripped internal thread measuring well beyond tolerance

-The pedal bushing repair kits will increase the size of the crank thread to accept a bushing of 5/8" x 20 TPI threading.
+The pedal bushing repair kit taps will increase the size of the crank thread to accept a bushing of 5/8" x 20 TPI threading.
 The inside of this pedal bushing is sized to accept the 9/16" x 20 TPI bicycle pedal thread standard.
 This can be a good repair when done correctly.
 However, the pedal should not be over torqued even with the bushing in place.
 The stress of tightening is ultimately still on the aluminum threads of the arm.

 The crank must be firmly head for tapping.
 Many modern arms have tapered and odd shapes and are difficult to hold in a bench vise.
 It can be more useful to the the repair clamp to hold the arm for work.

 Bicycle pedals threads come in a RIGHT and LEFT hand threading.
-The right side, as seen from the riders point of view, is a right hand thread and will cut clockwise.
-The left side is a left hand thread and will cut counter-clockwise.
+The right side, as seen from the riders point of view, is a right-hand thread and will cut clockwise.
+The left side is a left-hand thread and will cut counter-clockwise.
 The taps are usually marked but use care to correctly identify the cutting direction and confirm which crank should get which tap (figure 4).